blugnu/ulog/README.md

 # blugnu/ulog

-A highly configurable, structured logging library for Go that does not sacrifice (too much) efficiency in exchange for convenience and flexibility.
+A configurable, structured logging library for Go that does not sacrifice (too much) efficiency in exchange for convenience and flexibility.

 ## Features

-* **Highly configurable** - configure your logger to emit logs in the format you want, with the fields you want, at the level you want, sending them to the destination (or destination**s**) you want; the default configuration is designed to be sensible and useful out-of-the-box, but can be easily customised to suit your needs
+- [x] **Highly configurable** - configure your logger to emit logs in the format you want, with the fields you want, at the level you want, sending them to the destination (or destination**s**) you want; the default configuration is designed to be sensible and useful out-of-the-box, but can be easily customised to suit your needs

-* **Structured logging** - logs are emitted in a structured format (`logfmt` by default) that can be easily parsed by log aggregators and other tools; a JSON formatter is also provided
+- [x] **Structured logging** - logs are emitted in a structured format (`logfmt` by default) that can be easily parsed by log aggregators and other tools; a JSON formatter is also provided

-* **Contextual logging** - logs may be enriched with context from the current goroutine's context, from context provided by the caller or from context carried by an error (via support for the [blugnu/errorcontext](https://github.com/blugnu/errorcontext) module); automatic contextual enrichment can be embedded by registering a `ulog.ContextEnricher` with the logger
+- [x] **Contextual logging** - logs may be enriched with context from the context provided by the caller or from context carried by an error (via support for the [blugnu/errorcontext](https://github.com/blugnu/errorcontext) module); automatic contextual enrichment can be embedded by registering a `ulog.ContextEnricher` with the logger

-* **Efficient** - allocations are kept to a minimum and conditional flows eliminated where-ever possible to ensure that the overhead of logging is kept to a minimum
+- [x] **Efficient** - allocations are kept to a minimum and conditional flows eliminated where-ever possible to ensure that the overhead of logging is kept to a minimum

-* **Flexible** - support for multiple logging backends via adapters, with support for custom adapters
+- [x] **Flexible** - support for different logger backends, including a mux to send simultaneously to multiple, independently configured transports

-* **Convenient** - a simple, consistent and familiar API that is easy and intuitive to use
+- [x] **Convenient** - a simple, consistent and familiar API that is easy and intuitive to use

-* **Testable** - the `ulog.Logger` interface is easy to mock and test with a configurable log mock that can be used to verify that correct logs are emitted by your code; build log expectations into a TDD workflow!
+- [x] **Testable** - use the provided mock logger to verify that the logs expected by your observability alerts are actually produced!

-* **Extendable** - extend the reach of your logging into modules shared by your projects, providing automatic context enrichment and consistent logging across your codebase; other `blugnu` modules either already have built-in support for `ulog` or will be extended to support it

 ## Installation